Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 In reverse order: 31 50 11 23 94 7 102 49 82 34
 ```

-Our strategy will be to store the numbers in an array as they’re read, then go through the array backwards, printing the elements one by one.
-In other words, we won’t actually reverse the elements in the array, but we’ll make the user think we did.
+Our strategy will be to store the numbers in an array as they're read, then go through the array backwards, printing the elements one by one.
+In other words, we won't actually reverse the elements in the array, but we'll make the user think we did.

 ```C
 /**